karandave211/karandave211.github.io/_posts/2026-04-27-technical-seo-audit-my-portfolio.md

 tags:
   - Core Web Vitals
   - PageSpeed
-excerpt: "How I used Google PageSpeed Insights and Search Console to fix my portfolio's 6s load time and Core Web Vitals."
+excerpt: "PageSpeed Insights, Search Console, and manual fixes – what I found and how I improved Core Web Vitals"
 ---
 When I built my portfolio on GitHub Pages using the Minimal Mistakes theme, I wanted it to be fast, crawlable, and user‑friendly.
 Before sharing it publicly, I ran a technical audit on myself using only free tools.
 Here’s what I found and how I fixed it.